Washington State rolls past Oregon State after retiring Klay Thompson’s jersey

 In a back-and-forth first half, Washington State went on a 9-0 run with 1:31 remaining to take a 46-40 lead at the break.

 In the second, Washington State went on a 10-0 run with 7:33 remaining to take a 69-56 lead.
-Oregon State responded with a 7-0 run of their own to get within six but that was the closest they got.
+The Beavers responded with a 7-0 run of their own to get within six but that was the closest they got.

+“Tough one for us.
+We didn’t defend nearly as well as we needed to.
+Got to give them credit,” said Oregon State coach Wayne Tinkle.
+“They took a lot of shots we wanted them to take and made them.
+But they never took their foot off the pedal.
+Eighty-nine points is obviously tough to overcome.”

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.